-Cincinnati Masters in Educational Psychology Degree Programs and Schools
+Educational Psychology Masters Degree Programs and Graduate Schools in Cincinnati

 So you want to start pursuing your Masters in Educational Psychology degree.
 But how do you start choosing a program?
 With the wide variety of program types and formats available, narrowing down your choices might be a challenge.
 If you’re ready to start looking at master’s programs in school psychology, keeping these things in mind might make it a little easier.

 If you are interested in a specific concentration or career path, choosing a program that accommodates those goals may be a priority for you.
 Whether you are interested in pursuing a career in research, earning your Ph.D. in educational psychology, pursuing a career working with a student population within a school, or jumpstarting a career consulting at the district or state level to help analyze and develop new programs to increase student success, you may be able to find a program with a course of study tailored to those goals.
 For example, those interested in a macro-level viewpoint or research may prefer to pursue a research-oriented program that prioritizes methodology, analysis, and offers the opportunity to get hands-on research experience, whereas someone who prefers to work with students may find that they would prefer a program with a clinical or counseling focus.

 Looking at the opportunities and resources available to program participants may also be a factor.
 Your preferred master’s program may require a research element, observation, or practicum.
 If this is the case, does the institution offer any resources or assistance in organizing these opportunities?
 Or would you prefer a program that lets you organize those elements yourself?